Steve's Special Calculus Course!

 The current "school" system tends to introduce a basic concept and

-then immediately proceed on to use it in more advanced ways, without
+then immediately proceed on to use it in more advanced ways,

-really stopping to fully get it.
+without really stopping to let you fully get it.

 The basics aren't considered important and no significant time is